chav808/vanguardProj/README.md

 # vanguardProj
-Merge quickly before you can no longer push and pull.
+Merge quickly before your body can no longer push and pull.